mozilla-conduit/conduit-docs/phabricator-user.rst

 applications and utilities:

-* **Dashboards** allow users to set up custom pages to display useful information, for example assigned reviews.
+* **Dashboards** allow users to set up custom pages to display useful information, for example, assigned reviews.
 It seems somewhat limited, though, so we'll evaluate how useful it really is.

 * **Pholio** is an application for reviewing mock-ups and designs.